ibm-cloud-docs/cloud-object-storage/iam/service-credentials.md

 Service credentials are always associated with a Service ID, and new Service IDs can be created along with a new credential.

-For a user to view a credential they must be granted the Administrator role or a custom role that has the `resource-controller.credential.retrieve_all` action.
+For a user to view a credential they must be granted the Administrator platform role or a custom role that has the `resource-controller.credential.retrieve_all` action.
 For more information about [this update](/docs/overview?topic=overview-whatsnew), see [the documentation](/docs/account?topic=account-service_credentials&interface=ui#viewing-credentials-ui).
 {: important}

 Use the following steps to create a service credential: